 Adults must understand that once they put money in a child’s custodial account, they can’t take it back — not even to transfer it to one of the child’s siblings.
-And the child will gain full control of the account at their age of majority when the trust terminates, which can be as young as 18.
+And the child will gain full control of the account at their age of majority, which can be as young as 18.

 Placing large sums into custodial accounts may not be advisable because of this lack of control; a trust may be a better choice.
 It’s a good idea to review the options with a financial professional who can make recommendations tailored to your circumstances.

 How custodial account funds may be used